ronaldbradford/mesh-monitor/README.md

 The `www/index.html` page will also refresh regularly.

-To run the validation at a different frequency
+To run the validation at a different frequency, you can

 ```
 SLEEP=2 bin/run